 Unwanted, visible skin surface veins involving the breasts and breast cleavage

 Unwanted, visible skin surface veins involving the legs

 Injection Sclerotherapy treatments provide for a quick recovery with no downtime.
 Complications are minimal in the hands of an experienced vein specialist.
 Temporary bruising may occur for up to a month.
 Following a sclerotherapy treatment session, patients are encouraged to wear a suitable compression garment (sports bra for breasts; thigh-high compression stockings for legs) for 3 to 7 days, perhaps more, depending on the severity of the vein condition being treated.

 Avoidance of hot bath, hot tubs, and long travel is instructed for at least one week following treatment.
 Daily walking to promote healthy blood flow in the legs is highly encouraged.

 No Insurance Coverage for Cosmetic Injection Sclerotherapy

-Injection sclerotherapy done for cosmetic reasons is not a therapeutic vein treatment, so no insurance coverage benefits exist with Medicare or private insurance.
+Injection sclerotherapy done for cosmetic reasons is not a therapeutic vein treatment, so no insurance coverage benefits exist for Medicare or for private insurance.
+Benefits or coverage simply do not exist.
 Payment for cosmetic injection sclerotherapy is required at time of service.

 Disclaimer: Our website contains general medical information.
 The medical information contained on the website is not advice and should not be treated as such.
 Individual patient results and clinical outcomes may vary, depending on various factors that are unique to the individual.